 Backlog consists of firm customer orders of Dril-Quip products for which a purchase order, signed contract or letter of award has been received, satisfactory credit or financing arrangements exist and delivery is scheduled.
+The Company's backlog primarily consists of our Subsea products.
 Historically, the Company's revenues for a specific period have not been directly related to its backlog as stated at a particular point in time.
-The Company's product backlog was approximately \$210.1 million and \$195.7 million at December 31, 2021 and 2020, respectively.
-The backlog at the end of 2021 represents an increase of approximately \$14.5 million, or 7.4%, from the end of 2020.
-The Company's backlog balance was initially negatively impacted due to the COVID-19 pandemic resulting in a depressed global economic environment that led to weakness in oil prices.
-In the latter half of 2021 as we saw improvements in the global markets with vaccinations being deployed resulting in positive market trends, our product bookings increased in the fourth quarter of 2021.
-In addition, we had approximately \$11.6 million in cancellations during the year.
+The Company's product backlog was approximately \$240.9 million and \$210.1 million at December 31, 2022 and 2021, respectively.
+The backlog at the end of 2022 represents an increase of approximately \$30.8 million, or 14.6%, from the end of 2021.
+The Company's backlog balance was positively impacted during 2022 as our product bookings increased due to improved market conditions.

-The Company expects to fill approximately 70% to 80% of the December 31, 2021 product backlog by December 31, 2022.
-The remaining backlog at December 31, 2021 consists of longer-term projects which are being designed and manufactured to customer specifications requiring longer lead times.
+The Company expects to fill approximately 70% to 80% of the December 31, 2022 product backlog by December 31, 2023.
+The remaining backlog at December 31, 2022 consists of longer-term projects which are being designed and manufactured to customer specifications requiring longer lead times.